-, , , , Zone(s) Requirement Retail A Zone Six feet minimum each, except that the Commission may: reduce the yard setback to zero (0) feet where a common wall will be established or maintained by both property owners, or increase the yard setback to twelve (12) feet where a common wall will not be established or maintained and a structure on the adjacent lot was established with a zero (0) foot setback.
-In any event, a clear minimum of twelve (12) feet shall be provided or be available on at least two sides of any building.
+Zone(s) Requirement Retail A Zone Six feet minimum each, except that the Commission may: reduce the yard setback to zero (0) feet where a common wall will be established or main tained by both property owners, or increase the yard setback to twelve (12) feet where a common wall will not be established or maintained and a structure on the adjacen lot was established with a zero (0) foot set back.
+In any event, a clear minimum of twelve (12) fee shall be provided or be available on at least two sides of any building.
 For nonrectangular buildings, a clear minimum of twelve (12) feet shall be provided or be available on at least forty (40) percent of the perimeter of any building.
-Said twelve (12) feet of clear area shall have adequate vehicular access and may be a grass area, provided that it has a base suitable to support fire vehicles.
+Said twelve (12) feet of clear area shall have ade quate vehicular access and may be a grass area provided that it has a base suitable to support fire vehicles.
+Retail B Zone The minimum side yard and rear yards for any loshall be three (3) feet each, plus an additional one (1) foot for every 5,000 square feet of lot area in excess of 5,000 square feet, up to a maximum 32 feet each for side and rear yards, for parcels of 150,000 square feet and over.
+Where appropriate due to the location and/or de- sign of the proposed use and the building set- backs of existing neighboring structures, the Comr February 26, 2016 pecial Permit, reduce the side and rear varde to those Ωf the Retail (1 7nn 10 Side allo Ital yarus. ιU mose ΟI uie Vergii V 1 401 IU.

-Section 4.8 Retail B Zone The minimum side yard and rear yards for any lot shall be three (3) feet each, plus an additional one (1) foot for every 5,000 square feet of lot area in excess of 5,000 square feet, up to a maximum 32 feet each for side and rear yards, for parcels of 150,000 square feet and over.
-Where appropriate due to the location and/or design of the proposed use and the building setbacks of existing neighboring structures, the Commission may, by Special Permit, reduce the excess of 5,000 square feet, up to a maximum feet each for side and rear yards, for parcels 150,000 square feet and over. • Where appropriate due to the location and/or of sign of the proposed use and the building sign.
+Business A Zone The minimum side yard and rear yards for any lot shall be six feet each and at least one side yard shall be three feet wide plus an additional one foot for every 5,000 square feet of lot area in excess of 5,000 square feet, up to a maximum 32 feet.
+Where appropriate due to the location and/or design of the proposed use and building setbacks of existing neighboring structures, the Commission may, by Special Permit, reduce the side and rear yards to those of the Retail A Zone.
+Business B Zone Same as for Retail A Zone.
+Business C Zone A minimum of six (6) feet each.
+On at least two sides of each principal building, there shall be a minimum twelve (12) foot clear area, both of which shall have vehicular access adequate for fire vehicles.
+For nonrectangular buildings, a clear minimum of twelve (12) feet shall be provided or be available on at least forty (40) percent of the perimeter of any building.